EnergyFinTech/InsightDataEngineeringCodingChallenge/README.md

 The data type for percentage is float (2 decimal values).
 The other fields have an integer data type.

 The output file adheres to the following pre-specified rules:
-    Output is listed in a ascending sorted order by department_id department_id is listed only where number_of_orders is greater than 0 percentage has been rounded to the second decimal
+    (a.)
+Output is listed in a ascending sorted order by department_id, (b.) department_id is listed only where number_of_orders is greater than 0, and (c.) percentage has been rounded to the second decimal

 **Repository directory structure**
 The directory structure for our repo looks like below: